Vichaycocha:

 • ✔️ Layered warm clothing (fleece, windbreaker, hat, gloves).

-• ✔️ High-protection sunscreen, sunglasses and hat (radiation is intense at high altitude).
+• ✔️ High-protection sunscreen, sunglasses, and hat (radiation is intense at high altitude).

 • ✔️ Altitude sickness pills (soroche), painkillers, and basic first aid kit.